Santa Cecilia in Rome; A Surprise Under the Church

 When I got to the bottom of the stairs, I found the door to the crypt was open and we were the first inside.
 Another couple came in shortly behind us.
-For a few minutes it felt like we were alone and just discovering it for the first time and it was magical.
+For a few minutes, it felt like we were alone and just discovering it for the first time.
+It was magical.

 I finally knew why the nun had given me the key.

 I unlocked the gate, left the key in the padlock, and stepped inside.
 It was stunning.
 As it turns out, this part of the crypt was built in 1899 to house the “the tombs of the martyrs Cecilia, Valerian, Tibertius, and Maximus and the popes Urban I (222-30) and Lucius I (253-54)” which were moved there in the 9th century.

 We had about 2 minutes before the other couple came in and about 5 minutes before a large German tour group appeared and took their seats for a quick service.
 We left them singing hymns and headed back upstairs.